Il-Wasla tal-George Cross fil-Marsa

 • Firing demonstrations of various ww2 firearms.

-All activities will take place throughout the day, free of charge, in Marsa on the 16th of October 2022.
+All activities took place throughout the day, free of charge, in Marsa on the 16th of October 2022.

-Il-Wasla tal-George Cross fil-Marsa‘ is being organised by Marsa Local Council together with Battlefront Living History Group,
+Il-Wasla tal-George Cross fil-Marsa‘ was organised by Marsa Local Council together with Battlefront Malta,

 with the support of the Ministry For The National Heritage, The Arts And The Local Government, Malta Tourism Authority and with the participation of Marsa Historical and Cultural Group, Soċjeta’ Mużikali Trinita’ Qaddisa Marsa, Maria Regina Socjeta’ Muzikali Marsa, the Marsa Scouts Pipes and Drums and the Association of Maltese Arms Collectors and Shooters.